AdHoc-Protocol/AdHoc-protocol/README.md

     }
 }
 ```
-if pass the path to this file, with `?` question char at the end to AdHocAgent utility `\AdHocAgent.exe /dir/minimal_descr_file.cs?` .
-It will show the following scheme
+If the path to this file, ends with `?` question mark char at the end `\AdHocAgent.exe /dir/minimal_descr_file.cs?` .
+The AdHocAgent utility will show the following scheme

 <details>
   <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>